Advanced Examples

 dimtype() = RegistryTools.dimtype(UNITS)

-#Registry is exported but these functions/macros are not (in case user wants their own verison)
+#Registry is exported but these functions/macros are not (in case user wants their own version)

 #You can import these by invoking `using .Registry`